rm-hull/big-bang/README.md

 The big-bang internal ticker is initialized to tick every 17ms (~60FPS) by default, and call ```update-state``` defined at [1].
-This function takes the world-state (here the co-ordinates are destructured), and updates the X component only.
+This function takes the world-state (here the co-ordinates are destructured), and returnd a new world-state comprising an updated X component along with the unmodified Y value.

-On world-state being changed, the on-draw ```render-scene``` function is scheduled to run inside a _requestAnimationFrame()_ callback.
-Internally the world-state is advanced in a recursive call, ready to dispatch on the next incoming event: this is but an implementation detail that needn't be dwelt on.
+On world-state being changed, the to-draw ```render-scene``` function is scheduled to run inside a _requestAnimationFrame()_ callback.
+Internally the world-state is advanced in a recursive call, ready to dispatch on the next incoming event: this is but an implementation detail that needn't be dwelt on, however.

+### Architectural Considerations

-The ```:on-tick``` timer is just one type of event that big-bang listens on; it is straightforward to add futher event sources to handle browser events (key presses, mouse movement, etc) as well as externally defined core.async channels.
+The ```:on-tick``` timer is just one type of event that big-bang listens on; it is straightforward to add futher event sources to handle targetted browser events (e.g. key presses, mouse movement, etc. on specified DOM components) as well as externally defined core.async channels.
+Interfacing with native javascript libraries that emit events is also possible with relatively little effort.

-A big-bang handler can control a single component, however complex its internal representation, or can be used as a smaller component in an orchestrated multiverse, communicating with other big-bangs over channels in the CSP style.
+A big-bang handler can control a single or multiple DOM components, however complex its internal representation.
+Likewise it can be used as a smaller component in an orchestrated multiverse, communicating with other big-bangs over channels in the CSP style.

-*So what is a Big-bang?* A big bang is something that started out of nothing and continues to tick until the end of time (unless you implement a ```:stop-when?``` handler or specify a maximum lifespan with the ```:max-frames``` option), at which point the world-state will cease and there will be no further rendering).
+**So what is a Big-bang?** A big bang is something that started out of nothing and continues to tick until the end of time (unless you implement a ```:stop-when?``` handler or specify a maximum lifespan with the ```:max-frames``` option, at which point the world-state will cease and there will be no further rendering).

 ### Event Handling and ```IChannelSource```